superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 We don't know:

 - which ad creatives resulted in low vs medium vs high activity users?
-- how did users cluster in terms of activity levels *and* ad_creatives they clicked?
+- how did users cluster in terms of signup date, activity levels, *and* ad_creatives they clicked?

 Fortunately, embedding with Superlinked spaces will help provide answers to these questions, and empower us to adopt a more effective user acquisition strategy.